If you’re looking for affordable and necessary baby items that will be helpful during baby’s first year, this list will be for you.

 8. Car seat cover

-I live and breathe burp cloths and bibs ever since Day 1.
-I have it on my bed.
-I have it in the living room.
-On the counter.
-On the sofa.
-Everywhere!
+During the first three months, I lived and breathe burp cloths and bibs.
+I have it on my bed, in the living room, on the counters, sofa, and everywhere throughout the house.

 11. Diapers + Baby Wipes